PaulEmm43/PaulEmmsRepo/README.md

 ## A New Beginning?

 Found that editing files directly on Github using Firefox and android on my Hudl was almost impossible.

+Correction - it is absolutely horrible.